mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-18-jamaica-a-review.md

 * The number of coins in their holds
 * The number of victory points from treasure cards, subtracting any negative victory point treasure cards.

-The winner of the game is the player with the most points, so not necessarily the player who finishes the race first.
+The winner of the game is the player with the highest score, so not necessarily the player who finishes the race first!

 ## Jolly Roger or Ship’s mess?